OtleyMakerSpace/oms-display/README.md

 It is possible to set the start hour later than the end hour if you would like a display that runs beyond midnight, e.g. setting the start hour to `22` and the end hour to `2` will display the slide show from 22:00 to 2:00.

 **images-folder**: The folder where the images are stored.
 Ensure that only image files are in here.
-The files in this folder will be displayed in the order of their filenames (sorted alphabetically).
+The images in this folder will be displayed in the order of their filenames (sorted alphabetically).

 ## To do

 Document:
 - how to connect
-- how to edit the image list

 Investigate:
 - DPMI blanking ([see here](https://raspberrypi.stackexchange.com/questions/59898/how-can-i-blank-the-screen-from-the-command-line-over-ssh))